5th July 2021

 78th Annual Meeting

-This year’s annual meeting was held near Cleveland at John Carroll University on September 20-21.
+This year’s annual meeting was held September 20-21.
 Representatives from six states and 20 organizations/universities gathered together.
 Our Friday night plenary panel featured two state legislators talking about the complex future of Ohio’s economy, which was followed by a reception.
 It was a great opportunity to catch up with old friends and meet new ones.
 The next morning, participants could visit any of the nine panels (with 35 papers), with topics ranging from the earned income tax credit in Ohio to Vietnamese political icons.

 Check below for more highlights, including pictures of the key events!